“My tent doesn’t look like much but, as an estate agent might say, ‘It is air-conditioned and has exceptional location’.” ~Fennel Hudson

 - The chances of ants, scorpions, snakes or other creepy-crawlers entering the tent are zero (this compared to a ground tent).

-- It’s a great spot for viewing wildlife.
+- The rooftop tent offers a great spot for viewing wildlife.
 We particularly experienced this in the wetlands of the Pantanal (Brazil) where we woke up before sunrise and watched birds and other animals from a much closer range than had we sat outside.

 Here are some issues related specifically to the first rooftop tent.
-For the second, Carpas Anaconda tent, see below.
-As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, at the end hardly at all.
+For our second, a Carpas Anaconda tent, see below.
+As said before, we used the Eezi Awn from 2003 to 2015; initially very intensely, in the end hardly at all.

 What we didn’t like about the Eezi Awn: